couchbaselabs/docs-ng/content/moxi-manual-1.8/moxi-design-internals.markdown

 restarts are all the same, since everything that moxi needs to operate will appear in a single JSON message.

-**Unhandled:** `[:unknown-tag :bridgehead]` The main thread tracks a list of active proxies.
+Main thread's list of proxiesThe main thread tracks a list of active proxies.
 Each active proxy has a name, such as "default".
 In a multi-tenant deployment, this proxy name is the same as a bucket name.
 During the re-configuration work task, the main thread walks through its active proxies list and updates each proxy data structure

 appropriately.
 Also, new proxies are created and no longer unlisted proxies are deleted, as necessary.

-**Unhandled:** `[:unknown-tag :bridgehead]` While the main thread is responsible for proxy data structures (and the linked list of proxy structures), each worker thread has its own copy or snapshot of this information (plus more thread-specific data), called a proxy\_td data structure.
+proxy vs proxy\_tdWhile the main thread is responsible for proxy data structures (and the linked list of proxy structures), each worker thread has its own copy or snapshot of this information (plus more thread-specific data), called a proxy\_td data structure.
 This is short for "proxy thread data", and is often abbreviated as "ptd" in the code.

 A proxy keeps track of its proxy\_td's (one proxy\_td per worker thread).